Abdulaty-Ahmed/PriceSnap/README.md

 eas build --platform ios
 ```

-## 🐛 Troubleshooting

-### Common Issues
+## Common Problems

-**Issue:** Firebase not initialized
-**Solution:** Verify `firebaseConfig.ts` has correct credentials

-**Issue:** OCR not working
+**Firebase not working?**
+Check that you put the right config in `firebaseConfig.ts`

+**OCR not reading receipts?**
-**Solution:** Ensure Cloud Vision API is enabled and billing is active
+Make sure Cloud Vision API is enabled and you have billing turned on

-**Issue:** Camera not working
-**Solution:** Grant camera permissions in device settings

-**Issue:** Location not working
+**Camera won't open?**
+Go to your phone settings and allow camera access

+**Location not working?**
-**Solution:** Grant location permissions and ensure GPS is enabled
+Turn on location permissions and make sure GPS is on

+**No notifications?**
-**Issue:** Notifications not working
+Notifications only work on real phones, not emulators
-**Solution:** Test on physical device (not emulator)

-## 📝 License

-This project is created for educational purposes as part of CNG 495 course.

-## 👨‍🎓 Author

-**Abdulaty Ahmed**
+## About This Project

+This is my graduation project for CNG 495.
+I built PriceSnap to show how cloud computing works in a real app, specifically the three service models: SaaS, PaaS, and IaaS.

+**Developer:** Abdulaty Ahmed
-Student ID: 2414506
+**Student ID:** 2414506
-Course: CNG 495 - Fall 2025
+**Course:** CNG 495 - Fall 2025

-## 🙏 Acknowledgments
+## Credits

+This project uses:
-- Firebase for cloud infrastructure
+- Firebase for the backend
-- Google Cloud Vision for OCR
+- Google Cloud Vision for reading receipts
-- OpenFoodFacts for product data
+- OpenFoodFacts for product images
-- Expo for React Native tooling
+- Expo for building the mobile app
-- React Navigation for routing
+- React Navigation for moving between screens
-- Zustand for state management
+- Zustand for managing app state

-## 📧 Contact

-For questions or support regarding this project, please contact through course channels.

----

-**Note:** This is a student project demonstrating cloud computing concepts including SaaS, PaaS, and IaaS delivery models with real-world application development practices.
+Thanks to all these tools for making this project possible.